Brinnington railway station: Facilities

 The station has a staffed ticket office at street level, which is opened through the day on weekdays (06:30-20:50) and on Saturdays until early afternoon (07:20-14:25).
 Outside these times, tickets must be bought from the ticket machine or a promise to pay obtained.

 Platform-level amenities are limited to waiting shelters, timetable posters, digital CIS displays and bench seating.
 Automated train announcements are also provided.

 Access to the platforms is via footbridge and inclined ramps - these have steps, but can be negotiated by wheelchair users with assistance.

+The station is also home to Brinnington Station Swap Shop – a community hub where people can leave unwanted items and take items they need all free of charge.

 Service

-It is served by the DMU service operating between Manchester Piccadilly, Marple and New Mills Central with through services to Sheffield via the Hope Valley Line.

-On Mondays to Saturdays, there are two trains per hour westbound to Manchester Piccadilly with two going eastbound.
-Of these two eastbound trains, one per hour travels to New Mills Central and the other runs through to Sheffield.
-On Sundays, trains run every hour each way between Manchester Piccadilly and Sheffield.
+The current off-peak service in trains per hour is: